 Many awesome Dropbox use cases have died for lack of this feature

 Should Dropbox fix this?
 Can they?
-As of fall 2013, there is a feature request with ~2700 votes and 62 comments.
+As of fall 2013, there was a feature request (now defunct, though you can still find references to it) with ~2700 votes and 62 comments.
 My comment was, “Many awesome Dropbox use cases have died for lack of this feature.”
-A year ago, Andrew wrote:
+In 2012, Andrew wrote: